The Spreadsheet That Ate Your Business

 Now your business runs on a spreadsheet that nobody fully understands, everyone’s afraid to touch, and that has no audit trail, no access control, and no backup plan.

 Sound familiar?
 You’re not alone.
-88% of spreadsheets contain errors, according to research from the University of Hawaii.
+Studies have found up to 88% of audited spreadsheets contain formula errors, according to University of Hawaii research.
 That’s not a typo.
 Almost nine out of ten.

 Five Signs Your Spreadsheet Has Become a Liability